 Have you ever wondered how many balls are on a pool table?
-This essential piece of information is crucial for anyone who wants to play pool.
 In this article, we will explore the number and arrangement of the balls, as well as their role in the game.
 Whether you’re a seasoned player or a beginner, this article will provide valuable insights into the world of pool.
 So, how many balls are on a pool table?

 The number of object balls used in each game can vary depending on what type of pool you’re playing.
 For example, an 8-Ball pool makes use of 15 object balls and a cue ball while 9-Ball uses only 9 object balls and a cue ball.
 There are even some games that use only 3 object balls.